raybaser/PROscorer/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 notes

-* The 1 note is a false positive regarding a "(possibly) invalid file URI".
-I obtained this note only in the win-builder checks.
-My local and github actions checks had 0 notes.
+* This resubmission fixes R CMD check note that caused previous submission to fail.
+My apologies, thank you for your patience.
-* This release addresses CRAN check errors needed to retain this package on CRAN.
+* This release also addresses CRAN check errors needed to retain this package on CRAN.
 * My email address is correct.

 ## Reverse dependencies